spicata/spicata99/markdownmc.md

 description:
 showdescription: false
 cdate: 2023-07-02
+state: growing
 ---
 ```

 That is the YAML frontmatter for this page that you are on.
+Essentially, the YAML frontmatter is a place where you 'define' a bunch of stuff.
+For example, on [my Jekyll Starter Pack](https://github.com/spicata/jsp), the only value relevant in the YAML frontmatter is the `title` value.
+Both Jekyll and Hugo (Quartz) allow you to use the variables that you put into the frontmatter.